tachiyomiorg/website/src/help/faq/README.md

 If you are willing to use Tachiyomi Preview, be sure to [turn on auto-backup](/help/guides/backups/#turning-on-auto-backups) to prevent losing your library due to potential bugs or crashes.

 #### What is a fork?
 Forks are alternative versions of Tachiyomi with different features.
 Read more about them [here](/forks/).

 #### Why am I unable to uninstall Tachiyomi?

-On **Android 10**, a bug was introduced that prevented users from uninstalling the app if the device had a MicroSD card.
-To fix the issue, please remove the MicroSD card from the device first, then uninstall Tachiyomi.
+On **Android 10**, a bug was introduced that prevented users from uninstalling the app if the device has a SD card inserted.
+To fix the issue, please remove the SD card from the device first, then uninstall Tachiyomi.

-#### Can I revert from the Material Design 2 update of Tachiyomi?
-While there will never be a toggle between the two UI versions, you can continue to use the old UI version by using [TachiyomiAZ](/forks/TachiyomiAZ/).

 #### How do I pause reading history or go incognito?
 Enable Incognito Mode by going to <NavigationText item="more"/> → Incognito Mode.

 #### Can I make Tachiyomi only read my downloaded chapters?
 Why am I not able to disable downloaded only?
 Enable Download only by going to <NavigationText item="more"/> → Download only.

 #### What is DNS over HTTPS?
 DNS over HTTPS is an experimental way of providing, as the name implies, DNS resolution via HTTPS.
 It provides the advantage of not being vulnerable to Man-in-the-middle attacks (due to TLS encryption in HTTPS), preventing DNS spoofing.
 If you would like to learn more, go [here](https://www.cloudflare.com/learning/dns/dns-over-tls/).
 It allows some blocks to be circumvented without using a VPN.